vdoriru/em-name-generator/README.md

-# em-name-generator
+# EM Name Generator

-A web application that generates names based on the following formula: variable symbol + elven word + aircraft model
+This is a web application that randomly generates names based on the following formula:

+**variable symbol + elven word + aircraft model**